CDN service (Content Delivery Network)

 How is Yandex Cloud CDN charged?

 Yandex Cloud CDN only charges you for outgoing traffic from the CDN to the internet.
+The cost of 1 GB of data is $0.007692.
 Traffic from Yandex Cloud services to CDN servers is not charged.

 Yandex Cloud CDN only charges you for outgoing traffic from the CDN to the internet.
+The cost of 1 GB of data is $0.007692.
 Traffic from Yandex Cloud services to CDN servers is not charged.